telekom-mms/sectpmctl/README.md

 A future release could implement authorized policies for advanced features:

 - easy TPM and Secure Boot updates
-- sealing to PCR 7 + PCR 4 and / or PCR 0
+- sealing to PCR 7 + PCR 4 and/or PCR 0

 ## Bugs and problems found

 When many TPM (policy) sessions are created and not freed after use, a kernel bug could be triggered.
-When that happens, the TPM will not answer anymore to commands.
+When that happens, the TPM will not answer any more to commands.
 The output of dmesg will then show problems.
 The expected behavior is that tpm2 commands will return an error code.
 Therefore a timeout has been implemented in the key tool to prevent endless waiting.
 To prevent this problem at boot time (the sessions seem not be cleared automatically on booting) all TPM sessions are flushed before unsealing in the initrd.